mimblewimble/grin/doc/pow/pow.md

             * The new block header is hashed to create a hash value
             * The cuckoo graph generator is initialised, which accepts as parameters:
-                * The hash of the potential block header, which is to be used as the key to a SIPHASH function that will generate pairs of locations for each node in the graph.
+                * The hash of the potential block header, which is to be used as the key to a SIPHASH function that will generate pairs of locations for each element in a set of nonces 0..N in the graph.
                 * The size of the graph (a consensus value).
                 * An easiness value, (a consensus value) representing the M/N ratio described above denoting the probability of a solution appearing in the graph